ReLost/MockoonTest/README.md

 - Recognized spoken input is displayed in the **ConversationUI input field**, ready to be edited or sent.
 - Fully integrated with ConversationUI, following the same workflow as Text-to-Speech.
 - Recording can be started and stopped by pressing [`~] button

 ---

+## Known Issues

+- **Text-to-Speech has problem with very long responses** - currently workaround -> skip reading the problematic issue and reset the model to work correctly with the next responses

+---